B.S. Information Technology

 The B.S. in information technology program is accredited by the Computing Accreditation Commission of ABET, 111 Market Place, suite 1050, Baltimore, MD 21202-4012.
 Phone: (410) 347-7700. www.abet.org/

 Information Technology majors must maintain an overall grade-point average (GPA) of 2.00 or better in all required major courses in order to graduate.
 If at the end of any semester, including the first, a student's cumulative GPA in these courses falls below 2.00, the student may not be allowed to continue as an IT major.
-All required IT courses offered by the CS department at the 400-600 level must be passed with a C- or better.
+The following courses must be passed with a grade of C- or better in order to meeti IT major requirements: IT 403, CS415, CS 416, IT 502, IT 505, IT 520.

 If a student wishing to transfer into the Information Technology major has any coursework that is applicable to the major, the grades in those courses must satisfy the minimum grade requirements for the B.S. degree in Information Technology.
 The student must have an overall grade-point average of 2.00 or better in all courses taken at UNH.